MdMohsinHaider/java-program/README.md

 84. Design a method which will return if the product of array is even
 85. Design a method that accepts string arrays will print the size of every string element.
 86. Design a method which will accept a string array and will print and count all the even length string elements.
-87. Design a method which will accept a string array and will return the string with biggest size
+87. Design a method which will accept a string array and will return the string with the biggest size
 88. Design a method to check if an array is strictly increasing or not and will return.
 89. Design a method to remove an element from a particular position of an array.
 90. Design a method which will insert and at array at any given position.